Garsojamec/JordanCurve/drafted_notes.md

 (2,4) is equal to (-1,-2)

 ### Reals
-A cut r is defined to be the set of all quotients that are less than quotient (r,1).
+A dedekind cut r is defined to be the set of all quotients that are less than quotient (r,1).
 Let R be the set of all dedekind cuts of quotients.

+### UnderlyingSet
+The UnderlyingSet is any set you want! ;) It is the set you want to work with!

+### Open Set
+The open sets are subsets of the UnderlyingSet.

 ### Topology
-Set of open sets. (do we need open balls?)
+A Topology is a set of open sets.

 ### Topological Space
 (UnderlyingSet,Topology)